-With the exception of the Defer to Identity Provider role, each predefined role includes a set of default rights.
-Only a system administrator can modify the rights in a predefined role.
-If a system administrator modifies a predefined role, the modifications propagate to all instances of the role in the system.
+Except the Defer to Identity Provider role, each predefined role includes a set of default rights.
+Only a System Administrator can modify the rights in a predefined role.
+If a System administrator modifies a predefined role, the modifications propagate to all instances of the role in the system.

-Rights in Predefined Roles
+Rights in Predefined Global Tenant Roles

-Predefined roles and new roles created by the organization administrator are listed in the RoleReferences element of AdminOrg response.
+Predefined roles and new roles created by the Organization Administrator are listed in the RoleReferences element of AdminOrg response.
 To view the list of rights included in a role, make a request like this one, where org-id is the UUID of the organization and role-id is the UUID of the role.